Temmythourpe/okta-ad-sso-integration/README.md

 The first step was to create a secure bridge between the on-premise Active Directory and the Okta cloud.

 **Actions Taken:**
-1. Downloaded the **Okta Active Directory Agent** installer from the Okta Admin Console (`Directory > Directory Integrations`).
+1. Downloaded the **Okta Active Directory Agent** installer from the Okta Admin Console.
 2. Installed the agent on the Windows Server domain controller (`mylab.com`), running it as an administrator.

 <img width="498" height="384" alt="Okta-installation" src="https://github.com/user-attachments/assets/982e3e63-b292-4a9c-855e-a46c5affaf5d" />

 3. During installation, configure the agent with the following key settings: